mcyee90/yahoo_keeper_scrape/ReadMe.md

 manager_df.head(12)
 ```

-    ["2 Gurley's 1 Cup", "Chi ShingT's Team", "Ching ShiT's Team", 'Cohen for Three', 'Cry me a Philip', 'DougTrio', 'FirstRoundFlops', 'Freeman 4 3...Losses', 'G', 'Mitch Please', 'Nags', 'wRonNgfulTermination']
+    ["2 Gurley's 1 Cup", 'An Evanescent hope', 'Bilbro Naggins', "Chi ShingT's Team", 'Cry me a Philip', 'FirstRoundFlops', 'Freeman 4 3...Losses', 'G', 'Matty Lice', 'Mitch Please', 'Nags', 'sNagglepuss']
     Who is the manager for 2 Gurley's 1 Cup?
 Matt
+    Who is the manager for An Evanescent hope?
+Jake
+    Who is the manager for Bilbro Naggins?
+Ron
     Who is the manager for Chi ShingT's Team?
 Chi Shing
-    Who is the manager for Ching ShiT's Team?
-Jake
-    Who is the manager for Cohen for Three?
-Sean
     Who is the manager for Cry me a Philip?
 Evan
-    Who is the manager for DougTrio?
-Ron
     Who is the manager for FirstRoundFlops?
 Rajiv
     Who is the manager for Freeman 4 3...Losses?
 Dai
     Who is the manager for G?
 Jiwei
+    Who is the manager for Matty Lice?
+Sean
     Who is the manager for Mitch Please?
 Andrew
     Who is the manager for Nags?
 Ryan
-    Who is the manager for wRonNgfulTermination?
+    Who is the manager for sNagglepuss?
 Doug